Coverack to St Keverne circular walk

 The speed with which the tide comes in or goes out follows a sine wave: slow at low tide, speeding up to the fastest at mid-tide (known as the "tide race", when currents are at their strongest) and slowing down again towards high tide.
 Thus high and low tides are also referred to as "slack tide" when tidal currents are at their minimum.

-7. Go through the kissing gate and follow the path to a waymark post at a junction of paths.
+7. Go through the kissing gate and follow the path past one waymark post to a second waymark post at a junction of paths.

 Whilst ships were returning to England, often on a voyage of several months, merchants would explore the markets to find the best port to land the goods.
 They had no means of communicating with the ships whilst at sea, so ships were often told to sail for "Falmouth for Orders".
 Falmouth, being the first large port on The Channel, provided a "holding pen" for ships with incoming cargoes whilst their final destination was being decided and communicated.
 The ships were often badly in need of repair and supplies from their journey across the Atlantic so during the wait they could be restocked and patched up.
 It is thought the practice and possibly also the phrase originated in the late 17th century, soon after the Royal Mail Packet Station was established at Falmouth which involved relatively fast communications with London.
 Falmouth is still a major refuelling port.
 Ships are required to use low-sulphur oil in the English Channel to reduce emissions.

-8. At the waymark, follow the main well-worn path ahead and keep right where the path forks to follow the path on the edge of the coast.
+8. At the waymark, the various paths departing here rejoin so pick based on the conditions (the rightmost along the coast is driest in winter but can get overgrown in summer).
+After these initial paths rejoin, keep right where the path forks to follow the path on the edge of the coast.
 Continue to reach a cobbled path leading to some steps over a wall.

 If you come across a gorse bush covered in red threads, this is dodder - a parasitic plant.
 The red colour is because the dodder contains no chlorophyll.
 Instead of manufacturing its own food by photosynthesis, it pierces another plant (often gorse) and siphons nutrients from this.
 Its leaves have shrunk to tiny proportions for the same reason - they aren't needed to catch any sunlight.